RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 5. Click on the “Stop” button which is available on the right side.
 In a Stopped state, all underlying resources will be stopped and the user will not be able to perform actions on them but you are able to terminate the product.
 You need to manually start the resources except for the s3 product.
 6. Click on the “Sync” button which is available on the right side.
 It should sync the catalog.
 You can see related events in the events tab.
 7. Click on the "Archive" button which is available on the right side, it was routed to my projects page and showed the message “Archiving project started” and later the project card got removed.
+8. Click on the “Add Budget” button which is available on the right side, it should show a dialog box where you can add budget value of whole number greater than 0.

 .. image:: images/projectevents.png